How to Fix Security Update Failed on macOS 10.15

 “sudo System/Library/Frameworks/CoreServices.framework/Frameworks/LaunchServices.framework/Support/lsregister -kill -seed -lint -r -f -v -dump -domain local -domain system -domain user -domain network”

 This command resets the Launch Service database, identifies plist errors during bundle registration, displays progress information, expunges the databases in the local, system, users, and network domains, and then displays full database contents after registration.

 3. If the problem still persists, you can try restarting your Dock.
 Run this command:

 4. Another command you can try is to reindex Spotlight.
 Enter this:

 Method 4: Reinstall Security Update in Recovery HD

-One final method you can try when security update won’t install on Mac OS 10.15 is restarting your Mac in Recovery Mode, and then reinstalling the update.
+One final method you can try when a security update won’t install on Mac OS 10.15 is restarting your Mac in Recovery Mode and then reinstalling the update.
 This method involves using Disk Utility to reformat your entire drive, and then after the successful update, using it again to correct any error that was possibly behind the problem.